BeimnetTefera/sql-data-warehouse-project/README.md

   2. ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
   3. Data Modeling: Developing fact and dimension tables optimized for analytical queries.
   4. Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
+  5.
+# 🛠️ Important Tools:
+---
+   SQL Server Express: Lightweight server for hosting your SQL database.
+   SQL Server Management Studio (SSMS): GUI for managing and interacting with databases.

 ## 🗓️ Project Requirements